 Appointment are Required for All Services

-There is no walk-in service for U.S. citizens who require a service related to passports, citizenship, or birth registration.
+There is no walk-in service for U.S. citizens who require a routine service related to passport, citizenship, or birth registration.
 To ensure quality service and brief wait times, please schedule a separate appointment for each person requiring a service.
-Standard appointments are available at 9:00 a.m. on Wednesdays, except on U.S. or Bruneian holidays.
+Routine appointments is available on Wednesdays at 10 am only, except on Embassy’s official holidays.
+Click here to book an appointment.

 Consistent with U.S. law and Department of State policy, U.S. consular officers may provide specific notarial services for any person regardless of nationality so long as the document being notarized is required for use within the jurisdiction of the United States and authorized by relevant U.S. law.
 For documents to be used in Brunei Darussalam please consult a local notary public.